k-son/Frontend-Developer-Interview-Preparation/CSS/README.md

 #### Questions

-- [x] 01.
+- [] 01.
 What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?

   > - Resetting: Remove all the native styles provided by browsers
   > - Normalizing: Make the browser styles consistent [more...](http://nicolasgallagher.com/about-normalize-css/)

-- [x] 02.
+- [] 02.
 Describe `z-index` and how stacking context is formed.

+  > The 'z-index' property specifies the stack order of an element.
+An element with greater stack order is always in front of an element with a lower stack order. 'z-index' only works on positioned elements (position: absolute, position: relative, position: fixed, or position: sticky).
   > `z-index` tells how elements should be stacked in a screen.
 Stacking context can be formed in several situations, but most famously, by a root element and positioned elements.
 In each stacking context, `z-index` will be calculated separately for its children and will stack the children in ascending order.

-- [x] 03.
+- [] 03.
 Can you tell me some latest css features

   > Grid, Variables, Flexbox